You and your profile

 Don't face issues alone – suicide and self-harm:

-All mentions of intention to commit suicide, assisted suicide or self-harm will be removed from the site.
+All mentions of intention to complete suicide, assisted suicide or self-harm will be removed from the site.
 Expressions of thoughts and feelings about these issues are allowed.
 If you are worried about another member of the Community, please contact a member of the Community team or hit the ‘Alert Moderator’ button immediately.

 It is not your responsibility to offer counselling, please refer the member to the below for the appropriate support and advice: